simula/european-cloud-cover/README.md

 # ECC
 Repository for reading the dataset European Cloud Cover (ECC).
-Available at <add link>.
+Available at https://datasets.simula.no/ecc-dataset/.

 ## Examples
 * Read_ECC.ipynb - Notebook for reading the dataset into a pandas dataframe.